 - More than 100,000 income-boosting products and services have been sold, changing the lives of 486,500 people.

 - In 2012, they had the most successful quarter to date, with the highest irrigation product sales in its 8-year history, expanding policy advocacy work in response to new openings at the highest levels of government, and entry into Myanmar’s underserved energy market with solar lighting products.

-- Yield size has increased by 10 to 15 percent.
+- Rice yield size has increased by 10 to 15 percent.